anko/dot/readme.markdown

  - [`file/`](file/) contains my [dotfiles][wiki-dotfiles].
  - [`script/`](script/) contains scripts I keep in my [`$PATH`][wiki-path].

-My philosophy with personal configs is to aggressively minimise visual output, keystrokes, and scriptability, even if it means having to memorise loads of detail and making my system unusable by anyone else.
+My philosophy with personal configs is to aggressively minimise visual output and keystrokes, while maximising scriptability, even if it means having to memorise loads of detail and rely on text-based interfaces, and making my system unusable by others.

 Feel free to copy anything you find useful.